 Another question is whether to use WordPress.com as a free hoster or pay for a self-hosted blog.
-If you create a blog just for fun, then the free WordPress.com hosting will serve you fine.
-But if you are serious about starting a blog and see it as a potential source of income, you should consider a little of investment for hosting.
+If you create a blog just for fun, then the free WordPress.com web hosting will serve you fine.
+But if you are serious about starting a blog and see it as a potential source of income and passive income, you should consider a little of investment for web hosting.

 Some of you could think, not a big deal – I’ll start with a free blog, and when I see how it goes, I’ll switch to a paid platform.
 Well, to be honest, for you as a beginner, ensuring a simple transfer of all your content to another platform, can be quite a difficult task.
 As I said, if you are serious about creating a successful website, the best way is to start a self-hosted blog on the WordPress content management system.